AuTURBO/ros-app-tb3-voiceorder/README.md

 # ros-app-tb3-voiceorder
-*To make TurtleBot3 Burger follow what some says
+* To make TurtleBot3 Burger follow what some says
-*This code refers to the site below
+* This code refers to the site below and use rosjava class
 ```
 https://github.com/rosjava/android_core
 ```